epi-analysis/SRCP_docs/docs/source/04-Taking-files-on-and-off-SRCP.rst

 -  `rsync <https://linux.die.net/man/1/rsync>`__
 -  `sftp <https://linux.die.net/man/1/sftp>`__

+When setting up the Client, check that the host key matches ``SHA-256:  GG1jAY2PnPo34qXhGZOHXqQ9rEXQxC5r9W91/0UNXBM=``.
+If your client ever warns that the host key has changed, please check that it matches this key before proceeding.

 Example of setting up WinSCP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Connect to the Cambridge VPN (or use a computer that is connected to the Cambridge Network)

-2. Start WinSCPand where you will be presented with the Login dialogue
+2. Start WinSCP where you will be presented with the Login dialogue

 .. figure:: ../../images/winscp-login.png
   :scale: 50 %